Ricin is a byproduct of the beans used to make castor oil

-- A drop of it can kill, though death would take several days
+A drop of ricin can kill, though death would take several days

-Ricin is a natural, highly toxic compound that is one of the byproducts of processing castor beans.
+Ricin is a natural, highly toxic compound that is a byproduct of processing castor beans.

 If a castor bean seed is swallowed whole without damage to the seed coat, it will probably pass harmlessly through the system.
-But if the coat is chewed or broken, then swallowed, the poison will enter the body.
+But if the coat is chewed or broken and then swallowed, the poison will enter the body.

 Get CNN Health's weekly newsletter

 Sign up here to get The Results Are In with Dr. Sanjay Gupta every Tuesday from the CNN Health team.

 The CDC says unintentional exposure to ricin is “highly unlikely,” except through ingestion of castor beans.
 “It would take a deliberate act to make ricin and use it to poison people,” it says.